FunnelKit

 To do that, you can add a simple custom field to your checkout page to capture that data.

-Now create an event in the automation.
+Now, create an event in the automation with the 'Order Created' event.

 Select the order created event trigger